Insoft-UK/PrimeSDK/PPL-Plus/README.md

 <br />
 <img src="https://raw.githubusercontent.com/Insoft-UK/PrimeSDK/main/assets/PPL+_Logo.png" style="width: 128px" />
-<b>PPL+</b> is a pre-processor utility designed to improve code maintainability and readability in the HP Programming Language (PPL).
+<b>PPL+</b> is a pre-processor utility designed to improve code maintainability and readability in the HP Prime Programming Language (PPL).
 PPL+ also allows one to define regular expressions to assist in the preprocessing workflow.
 The final output is a compact, optimized PPL program file tailored to the HP Prime’s limited storage capacity.
 <br/><br/>

 **PPL+**